How to Dry Brush Miniatures and Models (Tips, Photos)

 In general, I observed that paints with higher-density pigment worked best (are most consistent), but only if they have at least a medium-thickness paint viscosity that helps load the brush.

-If I had to rank model paints in terms of best model paint for dry brushing, here’s my list in descending order:
+If I had to rank hobby paints in terms of best model paint for dry brushing, here’s my list in descending order:

 1. Games Workshop Citadel Dry Paint